 Skip to content

-South Carolina Plumbing License: How to Get Certified as a Plumber in SC
+South Carolina Plumbing License: How to Become a Certified Plumber in SC

 Thinking about becoming a certified plumber?
 Getting your plumbing license is a great way to secure your financial future.
-If you’re looking for a high entry salary, becoming a plumber will have you earning in no time.
+If you’re looking to jump into a bustling industry with a high entry salary, becoming a plumber will have you earning in no time.

-Getting your plumbing license in South Carolina will have you starting at $33,119 a year.
+South Carolina is home to more than 5,000 licensed plumbers, pipefitters, and steamfitters, and the U.S. Department of Labour projects that number to grow by 470 new jobs every year until 2032.
+Getting your plumbing license in South Carolina will also have you starting at $33,119 a year.
 With a few years of experience, that can quickly climb to $46,105

 There’s no better time than now to get your SC plumbing license, start building experience, and improve your earning power.